Quasi-periodicity and multi-scale resonators for the reduction of seismic vibrations in fluid-solid systems: Conclusions

 The analytical estimates for the choice of parameters of the resonators have been based on the Floquet-Bloch approach, which provides a constructive guidance for the design of the multi-scale resonators.
 The numerical simulations have been carried out in the full fluid-solid interaction mode, with the fluid velocity and pressure satisfying the Navier-Stokes equations.
 Frequency response analyses have been performed in the framework of the linear water wave theory, and their results have been confirmed by transient simulations both in two and three dimensions.

-In the practical implementation, viscous energy dissipating dampers are desirable and to be attached to the multi-scale resonators system.
+In the practical implementation, viscous energy dissipating dampers are desirable and can be attached to the multi-scale resonators system.
 The current design clearly identifies the ``energy sink'', and channels the energy of vibrations away from the main body of the fuel tank.
-The combined system, which includes viscous dampers, complements the design to the level of robust practical implementation.
+The combined system, which includes viscous dampers, complements the design to the level of a robust structure.

-The mass of the resonators and the stiffness of the connecting flexural links can be changed without affecting the dispersion properties of the Floquet-Bloch waves, as described in the analytical model presented in the main text of the paper.
-Hence, depending on the power of the external wave, the resonators can be chosen to be heavier or lighter, in order to absorb the required amount of energy from the vibrating fuel container.
+The mass of the resonators and the stiffness of the connecting flexural links can be changed without affecting the dispersion properties of the system of resonators, as described in the analytical model presented in the main text of the paper.
+Hence, depending on the power of the external waves, the resonators can be chosen to be heavier or lighter, in order to absorb the required amount of energy from the vibrating fuel container.

-The model has high potential impact on industrial applications, concerning in particular the protection of fuel storage tanks in petrochemical plants subjected to seismic waves.
+The model has high potential impact on industrial applications, concerning in particular the protection of existing fuel storage tanks in petrochemical plants subjected to seismic waves.
+However, the applicability of the model is not limited to fluid-filled tanks in a seismic region, but can be extended to the protection of a wide range of multi-scale structures subjected to different dynamic loads.